 Small-scale projects like the one led by the EC are helpful to a few people in a small area, but in time can grow to impact and influence people on a larger scale.
 Time is not on Mongolia’s side.
 Climate change has increased the presence and power of two major enemies of sustainable agriculture in Mongolia: desertification and dzuds, extended periods of harsh winter conditions.

 Since 2006, the FAO has funded and supported projects to increase the sustainability of agriculture in Mongolia.
 Most of the funding goes to the livestock industry.
 The FAO, along with the Mongolian government, wants to increase the security and sustainability of herders and their livestock.
-This is based on both economic and historical precedent; 72.6 percent of land in Mongolia is used as pasture.
+This is based on both economic and historical precedents; 72.6 percent of land in Mongolia is used as pasture.

 In 2009-2010, according to the Food and Agriculture Organization of the United Nations, 9.2 million heads of livestock, or 25 percent of the Mongolian livestock population, were killed due to a dzud.
 FAO emergency funds for the Mongolian project were used to protect the livestock in the seven most affected provinces immediately following the dzud and help replace the animals that were lost.

 Urbanization and mining also contribute to the loss of pasture lands.
 Not all farmers are able to obtain assistance from the state after the loss of their animals during dzuds or the average harsh climate of Mongolia.
-Many of these farmers and their family are forced to move to cities to find work, food, and shelter.
+Many of these farmers and their families are forced to move to cities to find work, food, and shelter.

 Climate is not the only factor in the loss of farmers or pastoral lands.
 The edges of the Gobi desert are slowly creeping forward deeper into Mongolia, affecting the grasslands near deserts.
 Changes in weather patterns often whittle away at the grassland and help spread the desert soil and sands further.
 Tin, copper, coal, tungsten and gold are just a few materials that lie beneath the surface of Mongolia.
 The mining has been useful in improving the economy but is detrimental to the environment and sustainable agriculture in Mongolia.